Editing SharpCharts

 The Opacity dropdown allows members to change the transparency of the indicator's line.
 A setting of 1.0 is completely opaque.
 A setting of 0.5 is somewhat transparent.
 A setting of 0.0 is completely transparent (invisible).

-The second Parameters box allows members to add any necessary parameters for the overlay chosen from the Overlay dropdown for this indicator.
+When an Overlay is chosen in the dropdown menu, a second Parameters box will appear, where members can add any necessary parameters for the chosen overlay.
 For some overlays, this box can be left empty.

 Below is an example of a chart that uses the Price indicator.